lawrencecandilas/atari-2600/Tic Tac Toe/README.md

 setting the screen colors, selecting the CPU strategy routine, and turning the sound on and off.

+Well, it's 2024 now.
 I've streamlined and taken all that out.
 This is just the game - well, it does have a BRK handler and a ROM checksum routine. :P

+Sound is now working.

 ## Development